AssemblyScript/assemblyscript/lib/rtrace/README.md

 Instructions
 ------------

-Compile your module that uses the full or half runtime with `-use ASC_RTRACE=1 --explicitStart` and include an instance of this module as the import named `rtrace`.
+Compile your module that uses the full or half runtime with `-use ASC_RTRACE=1 --exportStart _initialize` and include an instance of this module as the import named `rtrace`.

 ```js
 const rtrace = new Rtrace({